 It is easier to start paperless than transitioning later

 I went paperless in 2016.
 It felt good, but it was a massive pain.
 Caught up in the excitement of my newly discovered paperless world, I threw away all my paper study notes.
 A very stupid move on my part.

 Smarter people scan their notes before throwing them away – something I should have done when I went paperless.
-But, whether you scan your paper notes or throw them away without scanning, transitioning from using paper later is harder than just starting paperless at the beginning of your course.
+But, whether you scan your paper notes or throw them away without scanning, transitioning from using paper later is more difficult than just starting paperless at the start of your degree.

 A cleaner desk

 I love my notes colourful and exciting.
 To achieve that on paper requires a lot of stationery.
 That usually means a messy desk half the time.
 Going paperless makes your study desk ten times cleaner and saves you hours of tidying up.
 Besides, the cleaner your desk, the more productive you are.